IAmNathanPalmer/Steam-Machine/README.md

 Some multiplayer games require [kernel-level anticheat software.](https://levvvel.com/games-with-kernel-level-anti-cheat-software/) These programs run with full system privileges, giving them deep access to your system, running with the same privileged access as the kernel itself.
 This is a security issue, and these anticheat programs are fundamentally incompatible with Linux by design.

 This is a **game developer decision**, not a limitation of Steam, Proton, or Linux.
-Linux supports userspace anticheat, and many games already work correctly when developers choose to enable it.
-Proton allows you to run games designed for Windows, and a vast majority of them will work, just as they do on the Steam Deck and will on the Steam Machine.
-However, popular titles like Call of Duty, Apex Legends, and others that use kernel-level anticheat simply will not be able to run.
-Tools like Easy Anti-Cheat (EAC) and BattlEye do have Linux support and can function with Proton when developers opt in.
-However, support is optional per-game.
-Other ones like Riot’s Vanguard, EA’s Javelin, Activision’s Ricochet, and others give elevated privileges, not allowing them to work with Linux.
+Linux supports userspace anticheat.
+A vast majority of games will work, just as they do on the Steam Deck and will on the Steam Machine.
+However, popular titles which use kernel-level anticheat simply will not be able to run.
+Tools like *Easy Anti-Cheat* (EAC) and *BattlEye* do have Linux support and can function with Proton when developers opt in.
+However, support is optional per-game at the developer's discretion.
+Other ones like Riot’s *Vanguard*, EA’s *Javelin*, Activision’s *Ricochet*, and others require elevated privileges, disallowing them from working on Linux systems.

 I strongly recommend not trying to work around this and not trying to allow kernel-level access to your system.
-In my opinion, people shouldn't be embracing kernel-level anticheat at all.
+In my opinion, people shouldn't embrace kernel-level anticheat at all.
 Aside from it basically being a rootkit, it allows the developers to blame the players while not actually solving anything.
-Allowing kernel-level access introduces serious security risks and does not meaningfully solve cheating problems.
-I recommend just avoiding the games that require this level of access to your system.

 ---